PaulNonatomic/VisualStateMachineV2/README.md

 #### Important Notes:
 * **Single Parameter Limitation:** Currently, only one parameter is supported per transition.
 Ensure that your transitions use Action<T> with a single type parameter.<br><br>
 * **Entry Method Naming Convention:**
-	- It's recommended to name your entry methods as OnEnterState followed by the type, for example, OnEnterStateWithInt(int value).
+	- It's recommended to name your entry methods as OnEnter followed by the type, for example, OnEnterWithInt(int value).
 This enhances clarity and consistency.<br><br>
 * **[Enter] Attribute Requirement:**
 	- All entry methods must be decorated with the **[Enter]** attribute.
-	- **Breaking Change:** In version 0.9.0-beta and above, the OnEnterState method is no longer abstract but virtual.
+	- **Breaking Change:** In version 0.9.0-beta and above, the OnEnter method is no longer abstract but virtual.
 If you do not override it and decorate it with the **[Enter]** attribute, it will not be called.<br><br>
 * **Visual Indicators in the Editor:**
 	- Any method decorated with the **[Enter]** attribute will appear as an input port at the bottom left of your state's node in the Visual State Machine graph, displaying the parameter type (e.g., <int>).
 	- Transitions are listed on the bottom right of your state's node with the corresponding type description for typed transitions.<br><br>